-How to Refer
+How to Refer Students to Counseling

 If you think a student would benefit from counseling, these guidelines may be helpful:

-Speak with the student privately, and share your concern directly and concretely.
+- Speak with the student privately, and share your concern directly and concretely.

-Share with the student your observation of the behavior that concerns you.
+- Share with the student your observation of the behavior that concerns you.
 Be specific.

-Frame your comments from the standpoint of concern for the student, or for the classroom environment, if that is an issue.
+- Frame your comments from the standpoint of concern for the student, or for the classroom environment, if that is an issue.
 Avoid comments that might sound judgmental to the student.

-Offer the resources of counseling services; let them know how to make an appointment (call the office or walk in) and explain that counseling is confidential.
+- Offer the resources of counseling services; let them know how to make an appointment (call the office or walk in) and explain that counseling is confidential.
 If you feel that the situation warrants it, call counseling services with the student present (ext.
 6410 or 6413) and let them make the appointment.

-Assure the student that getting counseling is a sign of strength and maturity -- that successful students take advantage of the service (they do!).
+- Assure the student that getting counseling is a sign of strength and maturity -- that successful students take advantage of the service (they do!).

-Respect the student's right to reject the referral suggestion, or the need to take time to think about it, unless there is talk of suicide or an indication that the student may be a threat to others.
+- Respect the student's right to reject the referral suggestion, or the need to take time to think about it, unless there is talk of suicide or an indication that the student may be a threat to others.
 Again, in a real emergency, call campus police.
-Otherwise, if suicide is a concern, call counseling services with the student present, identify yourself to the receptionist, and ask to speak with a counselor immediately about an urgent student issue.
+Otherwise, if suicide is a concern, call counseling services with the student present, identify yourself to the administrative assistant, and ask to speak with a counselor immediately about an urgent student issue.